NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

-Finally, we present the uncertainty plots of the benchmark methods.
-We see that deep ensembles give high preference to capturing \hyperref[itm:Axioms:irregular]{D4}, even though its estimated model uncertainty still is subject to some slight randomness with non-uniform patterns for $x_1\in[-0.25,0.25]$ (\Cref{{subfig:D4_2d_DE}}).
-Moreover, MC dropout also captures higher model uncertainty for $x_1\in[-0.25,0.25]$ as desired by \hyperref[itm:Axioms:irregular]{D4}, but it does not fulfill \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} (\Cref{{subfig:D4_2d_DO}}).
-The Gaussian process with RBF kernel does not account for \hyperref[itm:Axioms:irregular]{D4} (\Cref{{subfig:D4_2d_GPR}}), which directly follows from the definition.
-Similarly to deep ensembles, hyper deep ensembles (as well as HDE*) strongly captures \Cref{itm:Axioms:irregular} but shows even more random behaviour.
-This randomness shows most prominently along $x_1=0$ where one should observe a large model uncertainty, but HDE's (and HDE*'s) model uncertainty is surprisingly close to $0$.
+\paragraph{Benchmarks: Visualization of \hyperref[itm:Axioms:irregular]{D4} in 2D} In \Cref{fig:D4_2d_benchmarks}, we present uncertainty plots of all benchmark methods.
+We can see that deep ensembles (DE) gives high preference to capturing \hyperref[itm:Axioms:irregular]{D4}, even though its estimated model uncertainty still is subject to some randomness with non-uniform patterns for $x_1\in[-0.25,0.25]$ (\Cref{{subfig:D4_2d_DE}}).
+Moreover, MC dropout (MCDO) also captures higher model uncertainty for $x_1\in[-0.25,0.25]$ as desired by \hyperref[itm:Axioms:irregular]{D4}, but it does not fulfill \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} (\Cref{{subfig:D4_2d_DO}}).
+The Gaussian process (GP) with RBF kernel does not account for \hyperref[itm:Axioms:irregular]{D4} (\Cref{{subfig:D4_2d_GPR}}), which directly follows from the definition.
+Similarly to deep ensembles (DE), hyper deep ensembles (HDE) and HDE* strongly capture \hyperref[itm:Axioms:irregular]{D4} but show even more random behaviour.
+This randomness is visible most prominently along $x_1=0$ where one should observe large model uncertainty, whereas their estimated model uncertainty is surprisingly close to $0$.

-\subsubsection{How does NOMU fulfill \ref{itm:Axioms:irregular}?}
+\subsubsection{How Does NOMU Fulfill \ref{itm:Axioms:irregular}?}